Skip to main content

 CrossOver: Roll For Initiative was developed by MicroProse Software.

-CrossOver: Roll For Initiative is a multiplayer game with local co-op support.
+CrossOver: Roll For Initiative is a single player game with multiplayer and local co-op support.